 Kraków - Mogila.
-Sanctuary of The Holy Cross and the Cistercian Abbey
+Sanctuary of The Holy Cross of The Cistercian Abbey

 The church was built in Mogiła near Kraków (today within the administrative limits of the city).
 According to the rules of the Cistercian Order, it was designed in the plan of a Latin cross, and built of brick and stone in Romanesque-Gothic style.
 Originally, the walls of the church were crude and were not covered in plaster.
 In the days of Abbott Erazm Ciołek (Suffragan Bishop of Kraków), the church interior received its plaster, and Friar Stanisław Samostrzelnik (a local Cistercian monk) decorated its walls.
 He painted the scene of the Annunciation in the chancel, and the Crucifixion in the southern arm of the transept, decorating also the church, the gallery, and library with his works.
 His 16th-century fresco decorations today belong to the extremely precious heritage of Renaissance art.
 The murals from 1538-1541 date back to the last stage of the painter's activity, and they clearly feature the transformation of the ornamental motifs that he developed.
 They are especially clearly visible in the eastern galleries where characteristic vegetal motifs, notably acanthus leaves and vines, are present.
 Samostrzelnik's paintings were renovated in 2008.